iteles/Book-notes/AngularJS-notes.md

 ```
 * `ng-show` and `ng-hide` function by setting the CSS element styles to `display:block` and `display:none`
 * `ng-class` can be used to conditionally create a class name (for example, when a button is cliked) which then changes the styling of that element via CSS
+  * A good example of this given later in the book is when a product is denoted as featured (where product.featured is a boolean that is equal to true for example), then a class 'featured' is added with `ng-class` that gives it special styling
 ```javascript
 <table ng-controller='RestaurantTableController'>
   //where ng-class add the class 'selected' to <tr> element based on the result of $index==selectedRow